jomsai/jekyll-now/_posts/2020-03-21-Hello-World.md

 Now compare myssd-1.txt with myssd-4.txt to make sure the changes are as expected.

-BEFORE
-...
-   *	Host Protected Area feature set
+BEFORE:  *	Host Protected Area feature set
-...

-AFTER
-...
-   		Host Protected Area feature set
+AFTER:      Host Protected Area feature set
-...

 The second hidden space we will consider is the DCO or Device Configuration Overlay used by manufacturers for extra features that come with the drive.
 To query the space on the SSD we will examine the output of hdparm -I again or grep the myssd-1.txt file for the Device Configuration Overlay status.
 An enabled DCO has an asterisk next to it.
 Also look for "Security not Locked not frozen".
 The drive needs to be unlocked and unfrozen to proceed.